Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 - Stateful DP across multiple patterns + Ukkonen's cutoff heuristic (works well with patterns that share prefixes)
 - Support for wildcard characters with all fuzzy string matching algorithms
 - Support for partial overlaps between the text and the search pattern with fuzzy search algorithms (allows the pattern to hang off the ends of the text)

-## Future work
-- Generalize searching to work on any list of objects, instead of just strings
-    - An example use case would be fuzzy searching with whole words instead of just characters